Baby beets are beets harvested just as they have started to round out. Leave these beets until they mature and you can call them table beets.

 • Place several beets in a baking dish with a tight-fitting lid and 4 to 5 tablespoons of water.
 Place a double layer of foil over the dish before covering and then bake in a low oven for 2 to 3 hours or until tender.

 Pickling.
 Cook the beets (a dozen or so baby beets) in boiling water for about 30 to 40 minutes, or until tender.
 Cool; rub off the skins.
 Combine 1 cup red wine, 1 cup vinegar, ½ cup sugar in a medium saucepan.
-Tie the following spices in a piece of cheesecloth: sliced shallots, cloves, cinnamon stick, anise seeds, and peppercorns.
+Tie the following spices in a piece of cheesecloth: sliced shallots, cloves, cinnamon sticks, anise seeds, and peppercorns.
 Place the spice bag in the saucepan and simmer for 15 minutes.
 Add the beets and bring to a boil.
 Cool, then chill in liquid.